NullNRG/Muck-BepInEx/README.md

 put the plugins in the "\BepinEx\plugins\" folder.

+By default, i have included some plugins from their respective authors, to create these publicised assemblies for you, when you first launch the game with BepInEx installed.

 Looking to mod Muck with BepInEx?
 I have a template, here! with thunderstore package support! https://github.com/NullNRG/Muck-BepInEx-ModTemplate